Imhaet/Debian/README.md

 <br />

 - [X] **Bluetooth** :large_blue_diamond:

+**Important:** The following procedure is incomplete and untested.
 ```
-This is not proven
 :# apt install bluez blueman
-From here, it should instal a bluetooth manager to pair a blouetooth device

-LOL, it did not, so i ran
-:$ hcidev
-to prove it was installed

-then
-:$ hciscan
-to find out the bluetooth device i wanted to pair
-and somehow it works now... need to redo this
 ```
+* From here, it should instal a bluetooth manager to pair a blouetooth device...
+* LOL, it did not, so I ran`:$ hcidev` to prove it was installed, then `:$ hciscan` to find out the bluetooth device I wanted to pair and somehow it works now...
+:laughing:

 <br />